2025 - All Construction Projects

 Cost: $1.467 million

-Description of work: Applying a protective surface treatment reseal or methacrylate flood seal to the entire top surface of the bridges in various counties.
+Description of work: Applying a protective surface treatment reseal or methacrylate flood seal to the entire top surface of the bridges.

-Ongoing: Continue prepping and placing protective sealant on various bridges in various counties mentioned above.
-Work will have minor impacts on travel.
+Ongoing: Work in all counties except Brown County complete.
+Continue prepping and placing protective sealant on various bridges in Brown County.

-Traffic impacts: Roadways will remain open during work using flagging operations and lane closures to conduct construction operations.
-Some brief ramp closures will be required and announced here.
+Traffic impacts: Roadways will remain open during work using lane closures to conduct construction operations.
+Lane closures will be nightly, and the following ramps will be CLOSED.
+Work is weather dependent.